clkim/DeepLearningPython35/README.md

 < Should see list of packages including numpy and numpy-base >

 (nndlbook) root@xxx:/# python --version
-Python 3.9.7
+Python 3.10.8
-< note that we have a later Python version after installing Numpy >
+< No change; sometimes we get a later Python version after installing Numpy >

 (nndlbook) root@xxx:/# exit
 exit